JatinSinghBisht01/Aerothon_6.0_CodeByte/README.md

-# Aircraft Fault Detection Platform
+# Fly Detector Platform

-The Aircraft Fault Detection Platform is a web-based solution that connects aircraft manufacturers, airlines, and maintenance facilities to facilitate the early detection and diagnosis of faults in aircraft components.
+The Fly Detector Platform is a web-based solution that connects aircraft manufacturers, airlines, and maintenance facilities to facilitate the early detection and diagnosis of faults in aircraft components.
 The platform leverages advanced analytics and machine learning to monitor aircraft health, predict potential failures, and recommend maintenance actions, thereby enhancing safety and operational efficiency in the aviation industry.

 ## Overview